ourarash/TrojanMap/README.md

 ## TrojanMap

 ![](img/TrojanMap.png)
-Red points are the places on the map.
 This project focuses on using data structures and graph search algorithms to build a mapping application.

 - Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
 - Please make sure that your code can run `bazel run/test`.